lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 }
 ```

+*Authorization header:*

+Remember to set the Authorization header with the token to prove that you have a registered.

 ### Response status

-There are two different response when the request is successful.
+There are two different response status when the request is successful.

 * **200** When you got all the information there is to have from that region
 * **202** When there are still some hidden information.
 For example, when there is a character and still need to give you the hint.